-Scottish child payment is a new top-up benefit for children in lower income families.
-It will be introduced on 15 February 2021, but you can apply now.
+Scottish child payment is a top-up benefit for children in lower income families.

 On this page